dagadeta/discord-bot/README.md

 and creates a good [directory structure](#directory-structure) and a logging configuration on the server.

 ### Run the tests

+#### Unit Tests
-The deployment script already runs all tests before packaging the application.
+The deployment script already runs all unit tests before packaging the application.

 You can run them separately with the Gradle task `check`: